Ukraine-Russia crisis: What to know amid a push for a summit

 Ukrainian Foreign Minister Dmytro Kuleba said Monday that the European Union has agreed to set up a military education advisory mission in his country.

-Kuleba told reporters in Brussels after meeting with the bloc's foreign ministers that an agreement had been reached in principle to roll out an advisory training military mission in Ukraine.
+Kuleba told reporters in Brussels after meeting with the bloc's foreign ministers that an agreement had been reached in principle to roll out the advisory training military mission.

 “This is not combat forces.
 This is a new element in the cooperation between Ukraine and the European Union,” he said, adding that details about the mission are still being decided.
 “It is critical that we open this new page in our relations.”